- Education and Science»

 9. The methane in its atmosphere accounts for its blue color.

-Similar to looking at Venus, when we look at Neptune what we see is not the surface—rather it's the light reflected off its clouds.
+Similar to looking at Venus, when we look at Neptune what we see is not the surface of the planet—rather it's the light reflected off its cloud tops.
 Neptune's atmosphere is similar to the other outer planets, being composed primarily of hydrogen and helium.
 It also contains small amounts of methane, which is why it is blue.
 You may wonder why Uranus is more of a dull blue with a greenish tint instead of the same bright blue seen on Neptune, since they each get their tint from the methane in their atmospheres.
 The answer is that scientists aren't really sure, and are still looking into that very question.
 There must be some other factor at play; we just don't know what it is yet.

 8. The average temperature at surface-level on Neptune is -328 degrees Fahrenheit.

 Neptune is set apart from Uranus in a curious way.
 Though it's half again as far away from the Sun as Uranus—2.8 billion miles versus 1.79—it's about the same temperature.
-The amount of sunlight that reaches Neptune is obviously much feebler, and yet it is giving off between two and three times the amount of heat that it receives from the Sun.
-To account for this, there must be some sort of internal heat being generated.
+The amount of heat from the Sun that reaches Neptune is obviously feebler, and yet it is giving off between two and three times the amount of heat that it receives from the Sun.
+There must be some sort of internal heat being generated.
 Little more is known at this point, though some speculation has been made regarding the source.